 Footwear is one of the most important pieces of equipment for any sport.
-If fit properly and worn correctly for the right sport, shoes can provide comfort, support, and help prevent injuries.
+The right shoe can provide comfort, support, and even help prevent injuries.

 A common question we receive is “Why can’t I wear a running shoe?”
 Running shoes are designed for continuous forward motion.
-The outsole of a running shoe typically has a flexible outsole for comfortable forward motion.
-Conversely, tennis shoes are designed for quick and short forward, backward and side-to-side (lateral) movements.
-Although the two sports resemble one another, they have entirely different movement requirements.
-For example, a hockey player wouldn’t wear figure skates on the ice and a tennis player shouldn’t wear a running shoe on the court.
+The outsole of a running shoe is typically flexible for this reason.
+On the other hands, tennis shoes are intended for quick and short forward, backward and side-to-side (lateral) movements.
+Although the two sports resemble one another, they have entirely different movements.
+A hockey player would not wear figure skates on the ice, just as a tennis player would not wear a running shoe on the court.

 Each tennis shoe contains four unique elements:

-Tennis shoes are built from heavier and bulkier materials, focusing on the mid-foot region.
-This provides lateral, side-to-side, support to prevent ankle rolling among other knee and hip issues.
-Many find this type of material to be too stiff and bulky compared to what they are accustomed to.
-Although you may be used to the feeling of a running shoe it’s important to remember that the heavier and stiffer a tennis shoe feels, typically means the more stability it provides.
+Tennis shoes are built from heavier and larger materials, focusing on the midfoot region.
+This provides lateral, side-to-side support to prevent ankle rolling among other knee and hip issues.
+Many find this type of material to be too rigid compared to what they are accustomed to.
+It is important to remember that the heavier and firmer a tennis shoe feels, the more stability it likely provides.

 To optimize side-to-side movements, there’s an outrigger placed on the outside of the shoe.
 This provides greater foot stability for easier and quicker lateral movements.

-With quick stop and start movements certain areas of the shoe are more prone to wear and tear.
+With quick stop and go movements, certain areas of the shoe are more prone to wear and tear.
 For example, the toe area typically takes most of the force with each direction change.
-Some players destroy the toe area while serving.
-Therefore re-enforced toe guards are in place to ensure durability with each push off, toe drag or sudden stop.
+Some players destroy the toe area while serving; therefore, reinforced toe guards are in place to ensure durability with each push off, toe drag or sudden stop.

-As compared to running shoes, tennis shoe out-soles are flat (for greatest energy transfer and ease of motion) and typically thicker (for greatest durability).
-In addition, certain out-sole treads are designed for certain court surfaces.
+Compared to running shoes, tennis outsoles are flat in order for greater energy transfer and ease of motion.
+The outsoles are also typically thicker for more durability.
+Certain outsole treads are designed for specific court surfaces.
 Each tread-type provides the best traction and durability based on the conditions.
-For example, if you play on a clay, or hard-tru, court you’d need a tennis shoe with a full herringbone tread.
+For example, if you play on a clay or hard-tru court, you would need a tennis shoe with a full herringbone tread.

-Tennis shoes are an essential piece of equipment for every player.
-They feature lateral support, outriggers, toe guards and flat, thick out-soles.
-Those unique elements ensure comfort, support, durability and help prevent injuries.
+Tennis shoes are an essential piece of equipment for players featuring lateral support, outriggers, toe guards and flat, thick outsoles.
+These unique elements ensure durability, comfort, support, as well as aiding in injury prevention.